My child is under 18 and needs therapy. What is the process?

 What is therapy like?

 The content that occurs in each therapy session is unique and caters to each client and their specific goals.
-Most sessions last around fifty minutes and clients typically schedule weekly sessions.
-I recommend therapy at least once a week in order to stay on course.
-If your family desires to be actively involved in the treatment process, I recommend two weekly sessions where one of those sessions is entirely devoted to exploring the family system.
-For more on the type of work we will do in a therapy sessions, see the our work page.
+Most sessions last around 53-55 minutes and clients typically schedule weekly sessions. we recommend therapy at least once a week in order to stay on course.
+If your family desires to be actively involved in the treatment process, we will adjust our weekly sessions, or increase family involvement through more regularly scheduled session to explore the family system and offer the entire family support.
+For more on the type of work we will do in a therapy sessions, see the OUR APPROACH page.
 For therapy to be most effective you must be an active participant, both during and between the sessions.

 What is your rate?
 Do you take insurance?

-If you live in the state of California and are interested in Video Conferencing therapy sessions, my fee is $100 per session.
+If you live in the state of California and are interested in Video Conferencing therapy sessions, we do offer HIPAA compliant telehealth sessions.

-I am only contracted with Aetna PPO and accept a limited amount of clients with Aetna insurance.
-If you have a different provider's PPO I will provide you a monthly statement of services rendered (a superbill) for you to submit to your insurance company for potential reimbursement.
+We are only contracted with Aetna PPO and Humana PPO and accept a limited amount of clients with Aetna insurance.
+If you have a different provider's PPO we will provide you a monthly statement of services rendered (a superbill) for you to submit to your insurance company for potential reimbursement.
 To determine if you have mental health coverage, and are eligible for insurance reimbursement, the first thing you should do is check with your insurance carrier.
 Check your coverage carefully and find the answers to the following questions:

 What are my mental health benefits?